babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 GO
 ```

-However, this feature is aiming at Babelfish developers.
+However, this feature is intended for use by Babelfish developers.
 It is *not* meant to be
 used by ordinary users looking for a command line replacement.